laura-richer/portfolio/README.md

-Built in the Astro framework using `.md` to populate the content
+Built with the Astro framework using `.md` files to populate the content

 ### Prerequisits
 - nvm